Should You Buy a Nespresso Inissia, Pixie, U or CitiZ? Here’s a Comparison To Help You Decide

 - The Inissia has a colored plastic exterior (available in 3 colors).
 Other Nespresso machines use a mixture of metal and plastic.

 - The Inissia and Pixie are most similar in design, but the Pixie is equipped with sleek metal panels on the side, blue LED backlights which is an indicator of a full drawer capsule.
 Pixie is also the only Nespresso machine that is made in Switzerland.
+(Some newer Pixie machines may not be made in Switzerland, please check before buying)

 Should I Buy a Nespresso Inissia, Pixie, CitiZ or U?